pen-drive/JetAds/README.md

 When contributing, keep in mind:

 - The library's philosophy is to be easy to use, always hiding complex implementations from users.
-- Follow the "Plug and Earn" principle.
+- Contributors must follow the 'Plug and Earn' principle, ensuring that this library remains simple and easy to use for developers.
 - Be careful with memory leaks!
 The demo app already includes LeakCanary; always check if your change hasn't caused any memory leaks.
 You need to add [LeakCanary to the pipeline](https://square.github.io/leakcanary/ui-tests/#leak-detection-in-ui-tests).